redox-os/book/src/porting-applications.md

 - `source.blake3` : application source tarball BLAKE3 hash, can be generated using the `b3sum` tool, install with the `cargo install b3sum` command (can be removed if using a Git repository or under porting)
 - `source.patches` : Data type to load `.patch` files (can be removed if patch files aren't used)
 - `"patch1.patch",` : The patch file name (can be removed if the `patches` data type above is not present)
-- `source.same_as` : Insert the folder of other recipe to make a symbolic link to the `source` folder of other recipe, useful if you want modularity with synchronization
+- `source.same_as` : Insert the directory of other recipe to make a symbolic link to the `source` directory of other recipe, useful if you want modularity with synchronization
 - `source.script` : Data type used when you need to change the build system configuration (to regenerate the GNU Autotools configuration, for example)
 - `[build]` : Section for data types that manage the application compilation and packaging
 - `build.template` : Insert the application build system, read the [Templates](#templates) section for more details.